thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 Similar to section [Configuration](#configuration) above, each child-device configuration file is defined by a record with:

 * The full `path` to the file.
-That path is treated as path pointing into the remote filesystem of the child-device.
+That path is a reference information for the child-device.
+Could be a full path or a handle for an external child-device, or a local filesystem path for a logical child-device.
 * An optional configuration `type`.
 If not provided, the `path` is used as `type`.
 * The fields `user`, `group` and octal `mode` (as introduced in section [Configuration](#configuration) above) are not supported for child-devices.